rss2019-13/rss2019-13.github.io/README.md

 ## Modifying the template

-You are welcome to change the design as much as you want - in fact we want you to!
+You can change the template design as much as you want - in fact we want you to!
 This website is pretty boring right now.
 Use pictures, videos, gifs and stories from your racecar experience to make this website pop!

 There are a couple constraints however.
-First, your lab reports remain accessible at these links:
+First, your lab reports must remain accessible at these links:

     https:://github.mit.edu/pages/rss2019-[TEAM_NUMBER]/website/labs/[LAB_NUMBER]